Contact Us Today (424) 372-3112

 • Alter, disguise, or remove with intent to misrepresent or prevent identification

 In many cases, actually proving you knew is difficult for a prosecutor.
-They frequently rely on circumstantial evidence and a jury can still convict you if the totality of circumstances are sufficient to establish your guilt.
+They frequently rely on circumstantial evidence, and a jury can still convict you if the totality of circumstances is sufficient to establish your guilt.

 Vehicle Code 10801 Operating a Chop Shop Penalties

-If you are convicted of Vehicle Code 10801 as a misdemeanor case, the penalties include up to one year in county jail, a $1,000 fine, and summary probation.
+Suppose you are convicted of Vehicle Code 10801 as a misdemeanor case.
+In that case, the penalties include up to one year in county jail, a $1,000 fine, and summary probation, which typically involves regular check-ins with a probation officer and adherence to specific conditions set by the court.

 If you are convicted of a felony case, the penalties include up to four years in a county jail, a $50,000 fine, and formal probation.